joseph-palmer/CMEECourseWork/Miniproject/README.md

 ### __Date of submission:__ 08/03/2019
 ### __Author:__ Joseph Palmer, joseph.palmer@imperial.ac.uk
 ### __Affiliation:__ Imperial College London
-### __Affiliation Adress:__ Department of Life Sciences, Imperial College London, Ascot, Berkshire, SL5 7PY, United Kingdom
+### __Affiliation Address:__ Department of Life Sciences, Imperial College London, Ascot, Berkshire, SL5 7PY, United Kingdom
 ---

 # Getting started

 #### Cloning this repository
-The first step in creating the miniproject is to clone this repository.
+The first step in creating the Miniproject is to clone this repository.
 On the previous page (the main one for CMEECourseWork) you should see a green dropdown button which reads 'Clone or download' click on this and copy the github path in the box displayed.

 Next, open a terminal on your computer and navigate to a location you want to store this project, such as in Documents.
 Once you have done this type in 'gitclone' and paste the link.
 ```